hesenp/dag-runner/README.md

 # dag-runner

-A Clojure library designed to ... well, that part is up to you.
+A Clojure library designed to execute functions that dependent upon the output of each other as specified by a DAG (directed acyclic graph).

 ## Usage